KhuramC/Team-F-Final-Project/README.md

 A 2 Player Game Pack with the games Battleship, Mancala, MasterMind, and Connect4, all implemented with a GUI.

 ## Dependencies
 Java 21 and its standard library.
 For testing: JUnit5.
+For accessing the class diagram, drawio is necessary.
+It can then be exported as whatever fileType is wanted.